-The free Jabra Sound+ app lets you customize the EQ, phone call settings, and later this year will let you choose what the button clicks do.
+The free Jabra Sound+ app lets you customize the EQ, adjust the sound to your personal hearing profile, phone call settings, and which commands you want each button click to do.

 Why you should buy them: They keep all of the best features of the original AirPods and add better sound, active noise cancellation, and water resistance.

 Who they’re for: AirPods fans who have been itching for something better.
 A lot better.

 Why we chose the Apple AirPods Pro:

 AirPods have become the poster child for the true wireless earbuds revolution thanks to their iconic design, ease of use, and tight integration with the iPhone and other iOS devices.
 But they’re far from perfect.
 Middling sound quality and no sweat- or water-resistance have been among the top criticisms.

 That’s why the AirPods Pro are so welcome: They address both of these concerns, and up the ante even further by adding active noise cancellation, an in-ear design that’s more snug and secure, and an intelligent EQ system that automatically adjusts to each users’ ears.
 We were frankly blown away by both the improvement in sound quality and the effectiveness of Apple’s noise-canceling tech.

 Meanwhile, all of the features that Apple fans have come to rely on like Siri connectivity, intuitive touch controls, and accelerometers that recognize when the buds are in or out of your ears to pause and play sound automatically, are all preserved.
 Battery life is unchanged at 5 hours of music streaming per charge — a number that is less impressive now than it once was — but you get a wireless charging case that would normally cost you $50 more than the price of a regular set of AirPods.